 The use of Creative Commons images by teachers for their presentations models appropriate copyright and digital citizenship for our students.
 Unsplash and Pixabay are two of my favourite sources of CC images (no attribution required – though they don’t mind if you buy them a coffee once in awhile!)

-Something I hope I was able to convey through modelling is an approach to introducing ‘new’ digital technologies to students in an experiential and playful way.
+When working with your own students, you might consider introducing ‘new’ digital technologies to students in an experiential and playful way.
 Rather than ‘teaching’ whole class ‘how to’ use a particular technology (and risk losing many of your students to boredom or going over their heads), I have always provided my students (of ALL ages from K through secondary) opportunities to play with a given app or tool for a period of time prior to there being an expectation of actually using it for a given purpose.
 I find this helps lessen anxiety and affords students the opportunity to learn from and teach one another.My ‘general’ process for this:

 - Show the students a very brief example of the technology ‘in action’